Meet the CDFCP Steering Committee

 Darryn McConkey - Chair

-Darryn is a Senior Ecosystem Biologist at the Ministry of Forests, Lands and Natural Resource Operations.
+Darryn is a Senior Ecosystem Biologist at the Ministry of Water, Land and Resource Stewardship.
 Darryn has been chair of the CDFCP since the formation of the CDFCP and has extensive knowledge of the ecosystems and species within the CDFCP.

 Peter Arcese is FRBC Chair of Applied Conservation Biology in the Department of Forest and Conservation Sciences and Faculty of Forestry.
 Peter works on the ecology and genetics of animals and plants, the persistence of small populations, and the design and management of nature reserves.